erithobra/homework-react-api/README.md

 Your job will be to implement the following:

 1. A Header component
-1. A Stock component
+1. A Stocks component

-You can do your API call inside of the App components, and passing your stocks as props to the Stock component.
+You can do your API call inside of the Stocks component

 **Required**
 - Your app should resemble the mockup as closely as possible - that means styling, fonts, and colors.